 5. Serve a Catered Lunch

 A catered lunch trades the cost of eating away from home for culinary delight.
+Even a small incentive like a catered lunch can turn a coffee badger into an engaged team member.
 Provide high-quality sandwiches, bento boxes, or catering platters from local restaurants rather than asking employees to cover their own lunch on in-office days.
-Serve breakfast and lunch if you're an early crowd or lunch and dinner of your team is on a later shift.
+Serve breakfast and lunch if you’re an early crowd or lunch and dinner if your team is on a later shift.

 6. Make the Workplace a Rewarding Place to Be

 Speaking of incentives, make sure your workplace is a welcoming and rewarding place to be.
-No one is going to stay for a shabby desk pool or the ol' cube farm.
+Amazon workers have reported that a more welcoming and well-equipped office environment can significantly improve their willingness to stay in the office.
+No one is going to stay for a shabby desk pool or the ol’ cube farm.
 These are the icons of uncomfortable, crowded, working life that many people have been glad to leave behind.
 Invest in aesthetics and bring in just a few teams at a time to make the space more appealing for fewer people.

 Consider elements of beauty, light quality, and comfortable ergonomic furniture.
 You may offer a well-stocked break room, high-quality workspaces, and collaboration rooms, or an office gym.
 These elements give your employees something to look forward to when they come into the office, and reasons why in-office days might even be better than days working at home.